 What is customer experience (and why is it so important)?

 Customer experience (CX) refers to a customer’s perception of their overall interactions with a company.
-Since customer expectations are higher than ever, customer experience has become a key driver of retention and acquisition.
+Since customer expectations are higher than ever, customer experience has become a key driver of customer retention and acquisition.

 CX is more than just customer service.

 It includes every touchpoint a customer ever has with your company, whether it's the moment they first hear about you in a blog post they found on Google, how easy (or difficult) it was for them to purchase from you, all the way through to the time they complain about you on Twitter (and don’t get a response).